 Inviting me to come to Oakland and stay with you and the fam for a few days while we did some FANalyst drops is a memorable experience as well.
 The first time I saw your North Carolina Tar Heel-themed room, it was like walking into Dean Dome and seeing Michael Jordan, James Worthy and Sam Perkins about to get it on with the mighty Georgetown Hoyas.

 How conflicted you were, you once told me, when John Thompson and Patrick Ewing faced off against Dean Smiths bunch.
-You bleed Tar Heel blue but your Trini blood inspires you to consciously be a supporter of your people in all situations.
+You bleed Tar Heel blue but your Trini blood inspired you to consciously be a supporter of your Caribbean people in all situations.
 You had your pulse on politics, people and players in the game.

 We kicked it and watched the NCAA Tournament.
 I went with you to the studio, watched you work and even to the medical center to pay a bill.

 Eventually, because the friendship was solid and the chemistry was right, we eventually decided to form The FANalysts.
 The FANalyst Sportsrap Radio show with Phife and The Gambler and the written pieces we did together are unforgettable.

 These are just some of the memories I have of you.
 The fact that you are a hip-hop legend, well that’s old news where we come from.
 The way you continued to fight through illness and re-dedicate yourself to making music and reconciling with your ATCQ family and re-releasing classic material on the 25th Anniversary of People’s Instinctive Travels and the Paths of Rhythm before going to meet your maker, only strengthens your legacy.